Liberty Mutual life insurance review 2020

 - Disability waiver of premium.
-If you are totally disabled for six months, you won’t be responsible for paying premiums.
+Pauses your premiums if you become totally disabled for six months and can’t work.

 - Guaranteed insurability.
 This gives you the option to add more to the death benefit without needing to go through the underwriting process.

 - Payor death and disability.
-Protect the person who pays for the life insurance (if it’s someone other than the insured).
+Protects the person who pays for the life insurance — if it’s someone other than the insured.

 How much does Liberty Mutual cost?

-Your actual rate is determined by your personal situation and factors such as age, health and the amount of coverage you want.
-For example, for a 30-year-old nonsmoking male who lives in New York City and has good health, $200,000 term coverage would have average monthly premiums of $35.55 for 10 years, $36.09 for 15 years, $38.25 for 20 years, or $43.83 for 30 years.
+Your actual rate is determined by your factors such as your age, gender, health and the amount of coverage you want.
+According to our data, a 30-year-old nonsmoking male who lives in New York City would pay $36.09 a month for a $250,000, 15-year policy.

 Pros and cons of Liberty Mutual

 - Quick approval process.
-Find out within minutes what your rate will be, and whether or not you’re approved.
-Fill out an online form and a chat with an agent.
+You can find out within minutes what your rate will be, and whether or not you’re approved.

-- It doesn’t specialize in life insurance.
-Liberty Mutual’s website is geared towards auto and property insurance.
-So it will have fewer online resources about life insurance.
+- Doesn’t specialize in life insurance.
+Liberty Mutual’s lineup is geared towards auto and property insurance, which may be why it has fewer life insurance policy options.

 - Less online flexibility.
 Some providers let you manage all aspects of your policy from your account; Liberty Mutual requires some things to be changed by mail or phone call.